 Our intent is to enable students to acquire transferable thinking skills based around logic and algorithmic strategies.
 Students will develop an understanding of the complex digital world and be able to embrace new technologies in a productive and responsible manner as well as experiment with modern programming languages, giving an insight into the programmer’s mind-set.
 We aim to develop creative and solution driven individuals who are ready for the 21st Century workplace.

 - Become responsible, competent, confident and creative users of information and communication technology, who can make informed choices about their use of information technology.

-- Understand and apply the fundamental principles and concepts of computing, including abstraction, logic, algorithms and data representation
+- Understand and apply the fundamental principles and concepts of computing, including decomposition, abstraction, logic, algorithms and data representation

 - Appreciate the relevance of digital literacy in our society and recognise it as an essential tool for learning, communication, finding information and for controlling and understanding their environment.

 Computer science is the study of computers and how they work, including software, hardware, and algorithms.
 An algorithm is a list of instructions for completing a task.
 In computer science, an algorithm tells the computer what to do and how to do it.

 Computer science is an umbrella term that covers everything from artificial intelligence and data science to robotics, game development, cybersecurity, and more.
 While you might think of computers as purely laptops or desktops, computer science involves more than just using technology, the basis for computer science is computational thinking.

 Computational thinking is about understanding how computers solve real-world problems.
 There are things we do every day that use computational thinking, for example working out the shortest or most efficient way to travel to school.
 Being able to recognize how we think computationally and translating that to programming is a big part of gaining foundational computer science knowledge.

 Why do we study Computer Science?